Jiwoong-Kang/Passkey-Dashboard/backend/README.md

 The crawler (`services/crawler.js`) uses **Playwright** (Chromium) to:

 1. Visit the target site's main page
+2. Ignore broken HTTPS certificates when needed so crawling can continue on misconfigured sites
-2. Look for Passkey/WebAuthn JavaScript APIs, keywords, and UI elements
+3. Look for Passkey/WebAuthn JavaScript APIs, keywords, `autocomplete="webauthn"`, and UI elements
-3. Navigate to the login page if needed
+4. Navigate to the login page if needed
+5. Inspect login-related iframes as well as the main document
-4. Enter a test email to trigger the authentication flow
+6. Enter a test email to trigger the authentication flow
+7. Intercept runtime `navigator.credentials.get/create` calls
-5. Monitor network requests for FIDO2/WebAuthn endpoints
+8. Monitor network requests for FIDO2/WebAuthn endpoints

-If Passkey support is detected → saved with `hasPasskey: true`
+If passkey support is detected, the crawler classifies it as:

-If not detected → saved with `hasPasskey: false`
+- `native` when the signal came from the same site / same-brand domain
+- `third-party` when the signal came from an external login or IdP domain

+If no signal is detected, the site is stored as `none`.

-Both results are stored in the shared `Link` collection.
+All results are stored in the shared `Link` collection.

 ---